NickNicolaou2129/serviceBerlinEmailNotifications/README.md

 •	Install the necessary dependencies at the top of the code.

-•	Enter the path of where you downloaded the Geckodriver.exe, my path is already there as an example [Line 8].
+•	Enter the path of where you downloaded the Geckodriver.exe [Line 8].

 •	Enter your Gmail address that you created to send the emails from [Line 24].